google/fhir-data-pipes/pipelines/batch/README.md

   Default: `../utils/hapi-postgres-config.json`
 - `jdbcFetchSize` - The fetch size of each JDBC database query.
 Default: `10000`
 - `jdbcMaxPoolSize` - The maximum number of database connections.
 Default: `50`
-- `jdbcDriverClass` - The JDBC driver to use.
-Should be set to `org.postgresql.Driver` for HAPI FHIR Postgres access.
-Default:
-  `com.mysql.cj.jdbc.Driver`

 ### Parquet output parameters